MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.development/03.creating-a-skill/docs.md

 ---my.file.2.dialog
 ```

-Take a look at the [Welcome Skill](https://github.com/MycroftAI/mycroft-core/tree/master/mycroft/skills/welcome) as an example.
+Take a look at the [Hello World Skill](https://github.com/MycroftAI/mycroft-core/tree/master/mycroft/skills/helloworld) as an example.
 Its `dialog` folder has an `en-us` subfolder in it, which corresponds to American English.
-Inside is the dialog file `welcome.dialog`.
+Inside are three dialog files.
+As an example, look inside `welcome.dialog`.
 It looks like
 ```
-You're welcome
+Any time.
+Glad to be of service.
+Glad to help.
+My Pleasure.
-No problem
+No problem.
+You're welcome.
 ```
-Note that Mycroft will not say both of these things when the skill is executed.
+Note that Mycroft will not say all of these things when the skill is executed.
 Instead, he randomly chooses from each of the lines in the file to determine what to say.

+There are generally seperate .dialog files for each intent defined in the skill.

 ### `__init__.py`
 `__init__.py` is where you put the actual bulk of the skill, including a class that inherits from the MycroftSkill class and contains functions that pertain to how the skill operates.
 For now, just create an empty `__init__.py` file.